 Also, since it leans on the wall, mountain bikes with particularly wide handlebars may actually touch the wall.

-Hiplok Airlok: A Hanger with Built In Security
+Hiplok Airlok: A Bike Storage Hanger with Built In Security

-But if that option is available to you then I'd highly recommend this device.
-You can even get it colour matched to your decor!
+And if that option is available to you, then I'd highly recommend this device.
+You can even get it color matched to your decor!

-The Airlok isn't cheap though!
-So if you're looking for a budget option then how about the Ibera Horizontal Wall Hanger [Amazon]?
+The Airlok isn't cheap, though!
+So if you're looking for a budget option, then how about the Pro Bike Tool Horizontal Wall Storage Hanger [Amazon]?
 It's much cheaper and if you can find the stud supports, it will work with a drywall, (unlike the Airlok).

 The frame grips are infinitely adjustable, so you should be able to find a position that works for your bike geometry.
-And the main beam is extendable from 8.5" to 12", giving a maximum of 14.8" between the frame holders and the wall for wider handlebars.
+And the main beam is extendable from 8.7" to 12.6", which means it can accommodate handlebar widths up to 31" (78 cm).

-It also comes with a velcro strap that will stop your front wheel swinging into the wall.
+It also comes with a strong, elasticated rope that will stop your front wheel swinging into the wall.
 You'll need one of these with any horizontal wall mount if you want to avoid marking the wall.
-So it's nice that it's already included with the Ibera Rack.
+So it's nice that it's already included with the Pro Bike Tools mount.

-It sounds a bit weird, but there's several advantages to this solution.
-First of all, it doesn't need to make compromises for loads of different frame sizes.
+It sounds a bit weird, but there are several advantages to this solution.
+Firstly, it doesn't need to make compromises for loads of different frame sizes.
 All pedals are more or less the same (and are found in the same central position!).

 Secondly, since the hook holds the bike at a 25 degree angle to the wall, it allows other hooks and bikes to be staggered either above or below.
-So in theory it's a better use of space, allowing 3 bikes to be hung on an 8 foot wall.
+So in theory it's a better use of space, allowing 3 bikes to be stored on an 8-foot wall.